cosmos/gravity-bridge/module/x/peggy/spec/02_state.md

 ### OutgoingTxBatch

-Stored in two possible ways, first with a height and second without (unsafe)
+Stored in two possible ways, first with a height and second without (unsafe).
+Unsafe is used for testing and export and import of state.

 | key          | Value | Type   | Encoding               |
 |--------------|-------|--------|------------------------|